privacysandbox/data-plane-shared-libraries/docs/roma/README.md

         });
     ```

-1. Roma can execute both single and batch invocation requests.
-To send an invocation request to
+1. Roma executes a single invocation request.
+To send an invocation request to Roma, you can use the
-   Roma, you can use the following methods:
+   following method:

     ```cpp
     // Create an invocation request.